FAQ for Potential iEDGErs

 iEDGE has four training summits throughout the course of your commitment.
 Each Summit consists of workshops led by veteran Navigator staff as well as Bible Studies and discussion times.
 The main thrust of the iEDGE training comes through experiential learning on the field during your time in country.
 The four summits are each focused on a specific training objective:

-- EDGE Summit 1 (June) – fundraising and team building
+• EDGE Summit 1 (June) - fundraising and team building

-- Cross Cultural Summit– (Sept) – cross cultural training and pre-departure preparation
+• Cross Cultural Summit - (Sept.) - cross cultural training and pre-departure preparation

-- Mid-Term Summit (Jan after 1 yr on field) – evaluation and encouragement
+• Mid-Term Summit (Jan after 1 year on field) - evaluation and encouragement

-- Debriefing Summit (after your return to US) – debrief experience and consider best next steps
+• Debriefing Summit (after your return to US) - debrief experience and consider best next steps

 iEDGE Staff spend their first summer on staff fund raising.
 You must have 100% of your total budget either pledged or raised before you can be approved for departure.
 Since iEDGE is a team focused ministry every team member must have 100% of their funding goal pledge before the team can be approved for departure.
 We expect iEDGE teams to arrive in their assigned countries between Nov 1- Jan 1.